chaoss/wg-value/focus-areas/ecosystem/social-currency-metric-system.md

 1. **Channel**: Sort by where the data was collected from.
 2. **Tag**: Show data based on what codex tags were used to identify sentiment in comments.
 3. **Time**: Show trends in the data over time and pull specific data-sets.
-   * **Points of destruction**: Detailed data is destroyed after _xx_ months has passed.
-Quantitative calculations are kept for up to 250 weeks per GDPR compliance.
-Data older than 250 weeks becomes archived data you cannot manipulate but can see.
-Users can negotiate the primary statistic.
 4. **Most impactful comments**: Sort and filter by flags that can be placed in the data to highlight specific data points and explain their importance.
 5. **Raw comment data:** Drill down into the original text from community members.
 6. **AI vs. Human tagged**: Filter by whether tags were applied programmatically or by a person.